Correcting for finite statistics effects in a quantum steering experiment

-Our approach to quantifying steering represents an important step towards certifying entanglement for future quantum networks.
-By harnessing the power of semidefinite programming, we have demonstrated the robustness of our adapted steering robustness witness to noise.
-Furthermore, we have shown our approach performs particularly well in scenarios involving fully misaligned measurements and finite statistics, where other inequalities tend to underperform.
+{\it Discussion.---} Our approach to quantifying steering represents an important step towards certifying entanglement for future quantum networks.
+By harnessing the power of SDPs, we have demonstrated the noise-robustness of our ASR witness.
+Furthermore, we have shown our approach performs particularly well in scenarios involving fully misaligned measurements and finite statistics, where other inequalities under perform.

-In previous experiments, signalling effects due to finite statistics or noise, have often been excluded or additional assumptions have been made~\cite{giustina2015,shalm2015,hensen2015, rosenfeld2017}.
-However, non-signalling is the most fundamental underlying assumption in any non-locality test.
-Without this assumption, any test that excludes local hidden models cannot genuinely prove that the observed entanglement is not a result of signalling.
-Here, in our proof-of-principle demonstration, we witness entanglement through the steering scenario without making these additional assumptions.
+In previous experiments, the effects of finite statistics have often been excluded or additional assumptions have been made~\cite{giustina2015,shalm2015,hensen2015, rosenfeld2017}.
+Without satisfying the non-signaling constraint, any test that excludes local hidden models cannot genuinely prove that the observed entanglement is not a result of signaling.
+Here, in our proof-of-principle demonstration, we witness entanglement in a steering scenario, with statistics that are by definition of the NSMA algorithm – non-signaling.
+Therefore, we are not required to exclude any data or make any additional assumptions as is often the case.